-NOTE: If your house has a HIP roof, than it does not matter which side is the LENGTH and which is the WIDTH for accurate calculation.
+NOTE: If your house has a HIP roof, then it does not matter which side is the LENGTH and which is the WIDTH for an accurate result.
 This is only important for gable roofs, as the calculator uses a specific formula to estimate roof run (length of gable).
 See the diagram below:

 If the overhangs are not equal width, apply appropriate overhang width * 2, to the respective roof side.

-To calculate the slope of your roof based on degrees, roof rise or X inches per 12″ run, use our Roof Pitch Calculator.
+To get the slope of your roof based on degrees, roof rise or X inches per 12" run, use our Roof Pitch Calculator.